Asabeneh/30-Days-Of-Python/15_Day/15_python_type_error.md

 >>>
 ```

-The error was a _SyntaxError_ and we fixed and our code executed.
+The error was a _SyntaxError_.
+After the fix our code was executed without a hitch.
 Let see more error types.

 ### NameError